mtik00/rpi-ansible/README.md

 You'll also need to create `./instance/docker-compose-env.sh`.
 This file will be copied over to the metrics server.

+The SSH key that gets distributed defaults to `.ssh/id_ecdsa.pub`.
+YMMV.

 ## Running

 Pick your playbook and run it with something like: